eduvinicius/eduvinicius/README.md

 - 🔭 I'm currently studying Analysis and System Development.
 - 🌱 I'm studying some technologies like Typescript, React, Angular and NodeJs.
-- ▶  Almost a Frontend Developer!
+- ▶  I'm a Front-End Developer!
 - 👨‍💻 I'm here because i wanna  learn with everyone.
 I hope i can do my best in this new journey!
 - 📫 If you want to contact me, here is my e-mail: eduvinicius6@hotmail.com
 - ✈ We all love travelling, right?